sandeep82945/Contradiction-in-Peer-Review/README.md

 The trained weights will be saved in a folder named xlnet-large(Our)

 ## Pretrained Weights
-We will release the pre-trained weights upon acceptance
+We will release the pre-trained weights soon